jorgeedugona/ONTAP-vdbench-POC-Scripts/README.md

 •	Windows JumpHost.
 •	Powershell 5.0 or above.
-•	Posh-SSH – If the jumpHost has internet access, the Script can install this as part of the prechecks.
+•	Posh-SSH – If the jumpHost has internet access, this script can install this as part of the prechecks.
-•	PowerCLI 6.5 – If the jumpHost has internet access, the Script can install this as part of the prechecks.
+•	PowerCLI 6.5 – If the jumpHost has internet access, the script can install this as part of the prechecks.
 •	NetApp Powershell toolkit 4.5.
 • zip file of the vdbench binaries (the binaries can be downloaded from the Oracle website, an account with Oracle is needed).
 http://www.oracle.com/technetwork/server-storage/vdbench-downloads-1901681.html